 There are differences between being a PI and being a Chief Investigator.
-The below table is a good summary of this.
+The following table is a good summary of this.

 Responsibilities

 Chief Investigator Principal Investigator

-for a research project (Outside the UK the term Coordinating Investigator or Investigator may be same person.
+The Chief Investigator is the overall lead researcher for a research project (outside the UK the term Coordinating Investigator or Investigator may be used).
+In addition to their responsibilities if they are members of a research team, chief investigators are responsible for the overall conduct of a research project.
+The Chief Investigator's responsibilities are set out in more detail in the UK Policy Framework for Health and Social Care Research.
 For CTIMPs, the HRA have produced guidance with the MHRA on who can act as the CI for CTIMPs taking place in the UK.
 It includes a definition of the term 'Authorised Health Professional' and examples of which professions this term applies to.

-MHRA and HRA position on who can act as a Chief Investigator
+MHRA and HRA position on who can act as a Chief Investigator.
+An individual responsible for the conduct of the research at a research site.
+There should be one PI for each research site.
+In the case of a single- site study, the chief investigator and the PI will normally be the same person.